Additional Asset Services

 Campus Copier Program

 The Campus Copier Program (CCP) is a campus-wide program created to monitor and negotiate copier costs for the entire campus.

 Please contact the Property Coordinator when a new copier has been ordered.
 It may need to be tagged as an asset when it arrives.

 If replacing a copier, the old copier will be removed at the time of delivery.

-- A Property Survey Report [pdf] (PSR) must be submitted and approved prior to the disposal.
+- A Property Survey Report [DocuSign] (PSR) must be submitted and approved prior to the disposal.

 - The SJSU asset tag and CCP sticker must be removed before disposal.

-Items that are no longer wanted by a department can be offered to other departments or the public community through a service called Public Surplus after a Property Survey Report [DocuSign] to the Property Coordinator and they will place the item up for auction after the request to do so has been approved.
+An item that is no longer wanted by a department can be offered to other departments or the public community through a service called Public Surplus.
+Please submit a Property Survey Report [DocuSign] to the Property Coordinator and they will place the item up for auction after the request to do so has been approved.
 A link to create an account is coming soon.